atetz/integration-sandbox/docs/integrations/README.md

 This directory contains the functional mappings and integration specifications for different systems in the sandbox.

-## Available Integrations
+- [TMS shipment to broker order ](./tms-to-broker.md) - Mapping between Transport Management System shipments and Broker order messages.

-- [TMS to Visibility Platform](./tms-to-visibility.md) - Mapping between Transport Management System orders and Visibility Platform shipment messages
+- [Broker event to TMS event](./broker-to-tms.md) - Mapping between broker events and TMS events.